← Back to Session

 Pertussis

 Whooping cough, also known as pertussis, is a highly infectious disease caused by the bacterium Bordetella pertussis, which produces pertussis toxin and other substances which are believed to have an important pathogenic role in the disease.
 Whooping cough is now relatively rare compared with the pre-vaccination era.
+Whooping cough is a notifiable disease.

 Clinical disease